A Celiac’s Gluten Free Guide to Mexico

 Why is this Spanish gluten free card different?

 I used several different translation cards on my travels, and I still got sick.
-I may be more sensitive than some celiacs, but even a small amount of contaminated oil for frying, or wheat-thickened sauce in the food, is enough to make me ill for days.
+I may be more sensitive than some celiacs, but even a small amount of oil for frying that had prior contact with gluten, or wheat-thickened sauce in the food, is enough to make me ill for days.
 Let alone the joint pain later that week, and the fatigue.
 And regardless of whether we feel it or not, ingesting any amount of gluten is a problem if we are celiac.

-✅ It is researched by a celiac and goes through two sets of translations to ensure accuracy.
+✅ Each card is carefully crafted by someone with celiac disease, and then goes through 2 sets of translations to ensure accuracy.

-This card is also different from my Spanish gluten free restaurant card for Spain, as it uses names of ingredients commonly found in Mexico and Latin America.
-Readers have used this one for Spanish-speaking countries in Central America, Caribbean, and South America, as well as for Cuba, Puerto Rico, and Mexico.
+This card is also different from my Spain gluten free restaurant card, as it uses names of ingredients commonly found in Mexico and Latin America.
+Readers have used this LATAM card for Spanish-speaking countries in Central America, Caribbean, and South America, as well as for Cuba, Puerto Rico, and Mexico.

 Eating gluten free in Mexico: dishes, soups, and snacks